ChileBob/Yak/README.md

 - This is the websocket server, run it from a terminal.
 - It broadcasts everything it receives from yec-yak & zec-yak to all connected clients.

+zec-yak :-
+- Zcash fullnode (zcashd) connector/client.
+- Run it from a terminal AS THE SAME USER that runs zcashd.
+- Make sure the node client (zcash-cli) is in the $PATH.
+- Any transactions it receives and can decrypt are broadcast via yak-web.

 yec-yak :-
-- Run this on your fullnode AS THE SAME USER that runs ycashd, run it from a terminal.
-- Make sure the node client (zcash-cli/ycash-cli) is in the $PATH.
-- It listens to rawtransactions & new blocks from ZMQ, decodes those it can with viewkeys & sends updates to ystream-server.

-zec-yak :-
-- The Zcash version of yec-yak.
+- Waiting on the ycash version of librustzcash

 yak-yak :-
-- Not yet written, this is a command line websocket client for debugging & testing.
+- Not yet written, its a command line client for debugging & testing.

 Known issues :-
-- The client does not attempt reconnection if the server is restarted.
+- The clients do not attempt reconnection if the server is restarted.